GerritCodeReview/plugins_imagare/src/main/resources/Documentation/rest-api-projects.md

 Caller must have the
 [Force Push](../../../Documentation/access-control.html#category_push)
-access right on the `refs/images/*` namespace of the project.
+access right on the `refs/images/*` namespace of the project or be granted the `Delete Own Images` global capability which allows deleting own images.

 #### Request